 Why Air Force One costs billions

 Making a plane secure for the president and White House staff is a tall order.
 According to The Drive, during a 2016 meeting, Boeing’s CEO presented Trump with four options, which were all turned down.
-“All these modifications and customizations, implemented in the appropriately secure facility with all personnel cleared to the highest level, drive considerable cost into the aircraft,” The Drive says a slide in the presentation explained.
+“All these modifications and customizations, implemented in the appropriately secure facility with all personnel cleared to the highest level, drive considerable cost into the aircraft,” The Drive says.

 Trump wants a bigger plane